mx2913/funkwhale/docs/installation/debian.rst

 Cache setup (Redis)
 -------------------

-Funkwhale also requires a cache server:
+Funkwhale requires a cache server:

-- To make the whole system faster, by caching network requests or database queries
+- to make the whole system faster, by caching network requests or database queries;
-- To handle asynchronous tasks such as music import
+- to handle asynchronous tasks such as music import.

 On Debian-like distributions, a redis package is available, and you can install it: